mbzhuang/WikipediaBiasAnalysis/README.md

       | article_quality        | string    |
       | population             | integer   |

-3. Data analysis: read the csv file, analyze and visualize the article quality data.

-I performed analysis on how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
-There will be a series of visualizations that show: the countries with the greatest and least coverage of politicians on Wikipedia compared to their population and the countries with the highest and lowest propo
+3. Data analysis: read the csv file, analyzed and visualized the article quality data.
+There are a series of visualizations that show: the countries with the greatest and least coverage of politicians on Wikipedia compared to their population and the countries with the highest and lowest proportion of high quality articles on politicians.
+    * HighestArticleQaulity.png
+    * HighestCountryArticlebyPopulation.png
+    * LowestCountryArticlebyPopulation.png

+   Results and Discussion:
+    * I performed analysis on how the coverage of politicians on Wikipedia and the quality of
+    * eee

 ### Organization of the project